 As Northwest Indiana’s Regional Economic Development Organization and the Voice of Business Leadership, the Forum’s charge is to create/retain quality jobs and capital investment fostered by a business friendly climate, all in harmony with the environment.

-The Forum takes positions on issues that its membership determines will have an effect on the development and creation of a strong globally competitive economy in Northwest Indiana.
-Focusing efforts on four areas we can address the most critical issues facing business and industry and the challenges of economic development.
+The Forum takes positions on issues that its investors determine will have an effect on the development and creation of a strong globally competitive economy in Northwest Indiana.
+Focusing efforts on four areas; we can address the most critical issues facing business and industry and the challenges of economic development.
 Positions are intended to facilitate smart planning and growth, support communities with incentive options, attract companies with the potential to create and retain quality jobs, improve the quality of life and support the Forum’s mission to increased broad based wealth in Northwest Indiana.
 A proactive policy approach is necessary to maintain Northwest Indiana's business climate.

 The four main areas of interest for the Forum: